-- SSPT monitors effectiveness of Tier 1, Tier 2, and Tier 3 supports through a data-driven process that guides and informs instruction - SSPT monitors and evaluates students' responses to effective Tier 1, Tier 2, and Tier 3 instruction throughout the year - When assessment measures indicate that a Tier 1 or Tier 2 student needs more instruction and intervention to access the core curriculum, then the next tier of services are provided - When assessment measures indicate that a Tier 3 student needs more instruction and intervention to access the core curriculum, then additional services may be considered
+- SSPT monitors effectiveness of Tier 1, Tier 2, and Tier 3 supports through a data-driven process that guides and informs instruction. - SSPT monitors and evaluates students' responses to effective Tier 1, Tier 2, and Tier 3 instruction throughout the year. - When assessment measures indicate that a Tier 1 or Tier 2 student needs more instruction and intervention to access the core curriculum, then the next tier of services will be provided.
+When assessment measures indicate that a Tier 3 student needs more instruction and intervention to access the core curriculum, then additional services may be considered.

-Socioeconomically Disadvantaged and/or Low-Income Students
+Socioeconomically Disadvantaged/Low-Income Students

-KIPP Comienza seeks to serve underserved student populations.
-To put students on the path to and through college, the mission, vision, and instructional programs of KIPP Comienza will be designed to provide and ensure equal access for all students, particularly those students who are designated as socioeconomically disadvantaged (based upon parent educational status, migrant status, and eligibility for free and reduced-price school meals) or low-income (based upon eligibility for free and reduced-price school meals).
-We anticipate that students from this population will constitute a significant portion of KIPP Comienza's student body, and KIPP Comienza's program will be based upon the successful practices already in place across KIPP SoCal.
-At its core, KIPP Comienza believes in high expectations for each of its students regardless of background.
+KIPP Ignite Academy seeks to serve underserved student populations.
+To put students on the path to and through college, the mission, vision, and instructional programs of our school are designed to provide and ensure equal access for all students, particularly those students who are designated as socioeconomically disadvantaged based upon the poverty index and other factors.
+We anticipate that students from this population will constitute a significant portion of our student body, and our program will be based upon the successful practices already in place across KIPP SoCal.
+At our core, we believe in high expectations for each of our students regardless of background.

-KIPP Comienza identifies low-income students as those who are eligible to receive free or reduced price school meals.
-KIPP Comienza designs its program to support students from low-income and/or socioeconomically disadvantaged backgrounds in the following ways:
+KIPP Ignite identifies low-income students as those who are eligible to receive free or reduced price school meals.
+We design our program to support students from socioeconomically disadvantaged backgrounds in the following ways:

-- Providing more time to increase the learning opportunities of all students (these opportunities include, but are not limited to, in-class literacy experiences, out of class experiential learning field lessons, supplemented day and summer school) - Building the social capital of students via experiential learning opportunities in order for them to be able to navigate different social and educational settings - Building robust classroom libraries in order to support the continued development of students' literacy experiences, both in and out of school - Parent engagement workshops targeting topics such as financial literacy (in preparation for high school and college tuition) and health and nutrition, utilizing community partnerships to provide necessary resources to families in need - Establishing a strong college-bound culture, including, but not limited to, college banners and homerooms named after colleges and universities - Flexible conferencing scheduling for meeting with families - Providing enriching arts education programming to supplement existing curriculum - Tutorials and intervention support - Meal provisions for students whose families qualify for free and reduced lunch
+- Providing more time to increase the learning opportunities of all students (these opportunities include, but are not limited to, in-class literacy experiences, out of class experiential learning field lessons, supplemented day and summer school) - Building the social capital of students via experiential learning opportunities in order for them to be able to navigate different social and educational settings - Building robust classroom libraries in order to support the continued development of students' literacy experiences, both in and out of school - Parent engagement workshops targeting topics such as financial literacy (in preparation for high school and college tuition) and health and nutrition, utilizing community partnerships to provide necessary resources to families in need - Establishing a strong college-bound culture, including, but not limited to, college banners and homerooms named after colleges and universities - Flexible conferencing scheduling for meeting with families - Providing enriching arts education programming to supplement existing curriculum - Tutorials and intervention supports - Meal provisions for students whose families qualify for free and reduced lunch